swcarpentry/python-novice-inflammation/_extras/guide.md

 title: "Instructor Notes"
 permalink: /guide/
 ---

+## About the lesson

+Our real goal isn't to teach workshop attendees Python as a programming language, but to teach them the basic concepts that all programming depends on.
+We use Python in our lessons because:

+1. It is free and open-source software.
+2. It is well-documented and runs on all platforms.
+3. It has a large and constantly growing user-base which includes scientists.
+4. It is easier for novices to pick up than most other languages.

 ## Legend

 We are using a dataset with records on inflammation from patients following an